 It involves a lot more than sexual intercourse.

-Sensuality is a way of connecting with your partner in the moment, according to Howard J. Markman, Ph.D., and reflects feelings of being in love and attracted to your partner.
+Sensuality is a way of connecting with your partner at the moment, according to Howard J. Markman, Ph.D., and reflects feelings of being in love and attracted to your partner.

 Surefire ways to make your partner feel loved

-Instead of defaulting to the coping strategies you developed in your families of origin, it’s important to make a commitment to nurture positive emotional connections.
+Instead of defaulting to the coping strategies you developed in your families of origin, it’s essential to make a commitment to nurture positive emotional connections.

 So, what are some of the things to say to your spouse to deepen your connection?